litespeedtech/magento2-LiteSpeed_LiteMage/README.md

 ### PHP

-Magento 2 requires PHP versions 7.0.2+, 5.6.x, or 5.5.x.
+Magento 2 requires PHP version 8.
 In the command line, type `php -v` to get the php version used by the command line interface.
 This version may be different than the one used by the server.
 If the version number does not match the one used within the server, there may be some compatibility issues.

 Run the command `which php` to get the directory of the php binary.
 Then, change the current binary name to something different as a backup (e.g. `mv php php-orig`).
 Lastly, symbolic link or copy the binary installed in the LSWS directory to the directory returned by the `which` command.
 If the which command doesn't return anything, we recommend using `/usr/local/bin/` or `/usr/bin/`.